-Before You Write
+Before You Start Writing

-- Read a few samples
+Read a few writing samples

-- Emulate styles
+Emulate different writing styles

-Research is one of the most essential steps of content writing.
+Research is one of the essential steps of content writing.
 This process adds credibility and authenticity to your work.
 Research is also the only way to fully understand which ideas would bring the most value to your readers.
 Here are a few suggestions:

 - Use the time filter on Google Search.
 Once you hit Search for the topic, click on Tools and then filter by time.
-This tool filters articles based on week, year or month.
+This tool filters articles based on week, year, or month.

 - Use a split-screen on your computer or phone to make notes as you read exciting points during your research.
 This will act as the outline of your work (discussed below).